zaphosting/docs/docs/contribution-guides-guidelines.md

 An example of such statements is:

-- Entry Statement: In this section, you will go through the configuration process to customise the software to your likings.
+- **Entry Statement**: In this section, you will go through the configuration process to customise the software to your likings.
-- Closing Statement: With the configuration prepared and the file saved, head over to the following section to setup the administrator account and start using the software.
+- **Closing Statement**: With the configuration prepared and the file saved, head over to the following section to setup the administrator account and start using the software.

 Through these transition statements, the reader is provided with important context which ensures that the guide flows well.
 Remember, you should always use the second person tense (e.g. "You will create) rather than first person when writing your content and transitions.